Lincoln County Archaeological Initiative (LCAI) Update

 Public Interpretation of Select Rock Art Sites in the Mount Irish Archaeological District

 This project will create educational materials, a brochure, and webpage for eight rock art sites in the Mount Irish Archaeological District.
 The brochure will include a general description of rock art and the area’s natural and cultural history, a description of each site with pictures, an explanation of unique characteristics, and interpretive information.
+Complete

 Formative Period Occupations in Northwest Lincoln County: Interpreting Settlement Patterns Using Class III Inventory Data and Geomorphic Visibility

 This project will inventory and evaluate Formative period sites in the Quinn Canyon Range, Sand Spring Valley, and the Worthington Mountains to characterize Formative period occupations in northwestern Lincoln County.
 The information obtained will facilitate recommendations for preservation and management of the cultural resources.
 The results will be presented to the public in Archaeological Awareness Month activities and to the archaeological community in conference presentations and pamphlets.
+Complete

 A Shotgun Sequencing Approach to Clarifying Fremont and Shoshonean Settlement and Chronology Using Obsidian and Ceramic Artifacts in Lincoln County, Nevada

 This project will study widely distributed small archaeological sites in order to refine the understanding of prehistoric settlement patterns in Lincoln County.
 This is an innovative approach to archaeological interpretation and should yield interesting results on an often ignored data set.
 The fieldwork will collect and analyze obsidian and ceramic artifacts, two types of artifacts that should provide reliable information to date the occupations at the small sites.
 The final analysis will compare the distribution of obsidian and pottery types.
+Complete

 Cultural Resources Inventory for Paleo-Archaic Sites within Kane Springs Valley and Dry Lake Valley, Lincoln County, Nevada